Sunday, September 28, 2025

 Mace has been operating the store for 30 years and has seen many regular campers come and go.
 Many have returned year after year to fish or just relax far from traffic and city lights.

-According to the Army Corps of Engineers, which operates Baker's Run, includes 77 camping sites, of which more than a quarter line the waterfront.
+According to the Army Corps of Engineers, which operates Baker's Run, the campground includes 77 camping sites, of which more than a quarter line the waterfront.
 Eight sites offer full water and electric hook-ups, and 26 have electric hookups.
 Each site has a table, fire ring, and blacktop pads for campers.

 The facility includes a shower house with hot showers, and a host is available at the campground to assist campers.
 Pets are welcome, though they must remain on a leash.